mesg-foundation/engine/docs/guide/service/what-is-a-service.md

 MESG depends heavily on Services.
 These Services are automatically built and ran inside Docker.
 You can connect anything you want, as long as it can run inside Docker \(as long as it can run on a computer\).
 If you need more details about how to connect dependencies to your service check out the [Dockerize the Service](dockerize-the-service.md) page.

-A service needs to implement two types of communications: receiving tasks and submitting events.
+A Service needs to implement two types of communications: receiving tasks and submitting events.

 ## Receiving Tasks